 - remove the offending tree

-- manage it (usually by pruning)
+- manage it (usually by pruning).

 But if you simply cut down a large, thirsty tree, the ground may then react by swelling with moisture which is no longer being absorbed — causing ‘heave’.
 Be aware too that cutting down a tree protected by a Tree Preservation Order (TPO) or in a Conservation Area without consent can lead to prosecution.
-Tree management aims to reduce the amount of moisture uptake and how the drying out affects the soil.

 Installing root barriers can provide an alternative method of tree management.
 This involves excavating a trench around 4m deep between the offending tree and the building and inserting large sheets made of rigid plastic to protect the whole building from the influence of the vegetation.